 nosetests \- unit testing for Python software

 \fBnosetests\fP [\fIoptions\fP] [\fInames\fP]

-nose provides extended test discovery and running features for
+nose provides an alternate test discovery and running process for

 nose collects tests automatically from python source files,

 directories and packages found in its working directory (which

 defaults to the current working directory).
 Any python source file,